Current Employment Opportunities

 Open until filled.
 Contact Hope Marstin, CEO, at om@redhill.org

-Current or recently graduated undergraduate and graduate students in the fields of history, museum studies, public history, art history, historic preservation, or related disciplines are encouraged to apply.
+Current or recently graduated undergraduate and graduate students in history, museum studies, public history, art history, historic preservation, or related disciplines are encouraged to apply.

-• The intern will be given opportunities to attend organizational events, such as staff meetings, to gain a broader understanding of the workplace and its initiatives.
-Other activities will be assigned that will further the intern’s learning, knowledge, and experience.
+• The intern will be given opportunities to attend organizational events, such as staff meetings, to understand the workplace and its initiatives better.
+Other activities will be assigned to further the intern’s learning, knowledge, and experience.

 • 3.0 or above cumulative GPA